 Cattle Panel Fencing

 Another great choice is cedar cattle panel.
 While cattle panel fencing will prevent medium and large-sized animals and pests from entering your garden, small ones will still be able to squeeze through the gaps in the cattle panels.
 That being said, the gaps in the cattle panels will ensure that you’re able to enjoy watching your garden grow.
 The combination of dimensional cedar and galvanized cattle panel creates a more contemporary, yet rustic look.
 This is a popular choice for use as a garden enclosure.
 Heaight can vary between 4 to 8 feet.

 Gates are an important part of garden fences and are an important element to discuss.
-If you add a garden fence that’s high enough to keep out large critters, you will also need to add a gate so you can get into the enclosure.
+If you add a garden fence that’s high enough to keep out large critters, you will also need to install a gate so you can get into the enclosure.
 While the fencing style you choose will be the primary factor in choosing a gate, you’ll still have some flexibility in its specifics.